Do You Travel by Foot in Honolulu?

 Glenn Honda | | Pedestrian Accidents

-In crowded cities like Honolulu, getting around on foot is frequently a more convenient, less stressful option compared to driving a car.
-But while driving in busy city traffic can be a hassle, pedestrians also face dangers when walking around Honolulu, including the possibility of being hit by a careless driver.
+Walking on foot in crowded cities like Honolulu is frequently more convenient and less stressful than driving a car.
+But while driving in busy city traffic can be a hassle, pedestrians face dangers when walking around Honolulu, including the possibility of being hit by a careless driver.

 Is Walking Safe in Honolulu?

-Generally speaking, you’re less likely to get in a serious accident while walking in Honolulu than while driving.
-The problem is that if you’re one of the unlucky pedestrians who gets hit by a car, you’re likely to suffer major injuries.
-According to the most recent data from the National Highway Traffic Safety Administration (NHTSA), Hawaii has the sixth-highest pedestrian fatality rate in the United States.
+Generally speaking, you’re less likely to get in a serious accident while walking in Honolulu than driving.
+However, if you’re one of the unlucky pedestrians who gets hit by a car, you’re likely to suffer major injuries.
+According to the most recent traffic fatality data from the National Highway Traffic Safety Administration (NHTSA), Hawaii has the sixth-highest pedestrian fatality rate in the United States.

 Is it Easy to Get Around Honolulu Without a Car?